12 Best Movies About Sisters to Watch With Your Sister

 YouTube/Movieclips Trailer Vault

 Based on William Shakespeare’s The Taming of the Shrew, this movie presents the (preposterous to modern sensibilities) predicament of two sisters whose dad won’t let the younger sister date until the older one does first.
 So would-be suitor Joseph Gordon-Levitt, wanting to date younger sister Larisa Oleynik, enlists bad boy Heath Ledger to “tame” older sister Julia Stiles.
 He takes on the challenge and ends up falling in love, but when Stiles finds out it was all a ruse, and Ledger was paid to date her, she hates him.
 The story enfolds from there.

 ‘Crimes of the Heart’

-Based on the Pulitzer Prize winning play, this movie stars legends Diane Keaton, Jessica Lange, and Sissy Spacek as southern sisters coming to terms with their dysfunctional family.
+Based on a Pulitzer Prize winning play, this movie stars Hollywood legends Diane Keaton, Jessica Lange, and Sissy Spacek as southern sisters coming to terms with their dysfunctional family.
 All three turn in powerhouse performances in this melodrama about dealing with a tragic family history that includes alcoholism, abandonment, and suicide.
-When the youngest sister (Spacek) shoots her abusive husband, Lange returns from her failed Hollywood career and the sisters help each other deal with the pain of their shared past.
+When the youngest sister (Spacek) shoots her abusive husband, Lange, an actress, returns from her failed Hollywood career and the sisters help each other deal with the pain of their shared past.

 ‘Pride and Prejudice’